 The CRPS UK Clinical & Research Network was established in 2006 and is a research collaboration between a number of UK NHS trusts and academic institutions with an interest in Complex Regional Pain Syndrome.
 A primary aim of the CRPS Network is to raise awareness and understanding of Complex Regional Pain Syndrome amongst health professionals, patients and the general public.
 We maintain a national CRPS Registry database as part of a long-term research study.

-2018 is the 10th anniversary year of the CRPS Registry, which now holds over 500 records and has contributed to seven different national and international research studies.
-We have produced a special anniversary edition newsletter, which can be downloaded here
+2018 was the 10th anniversary year of the CRPS Registry, which now holds 584 records and has contributed to nine different national and international research studies.

 Our website offers a variety of information and resources, including: